csinva/matching-with-gans/readme.md

 <h1 align="center">Matching in GAN-Space</h1>

-<p align="center">Code for using GANs to aid in matching, accompanying the paper "Overcoming confounding in face datasets via GAN-based matching" [arXiv]().
+<p align="center">Code for using GANs to aid in matching, accompanying the paper "Overcoming confounding in face datasets via GAN-based matching" <a href="https://arxiv.org/abs/2103.13455">(arXiv)</a>
 </p>

 <p align="center">